vaslyb/compost/README.md

 **Development of a model composting process for food waste in an island community and use of machine learning models to predict its performance.**

-*Lytras, C., Lyberatos, V., Lytras, G., Papadopoulou, K., Vlysidis, A., & Lyberatos*
+*Lytras, C., Lyberatos, V., Lytras, G., Papadopoulou, K., Vlysidis, A., & Lyberatos, G.*

 ### Available in